MelGalera/Patient-ER-Visit-with-PBI/README.md

 #### Functionality

-The dashboard provides insights into the number of patients visiting the emergency room based on:
+The dashboard provides insights into the number of patients visiting the emergency room in 2019-2020 based on:

 *a.
 Timeframe*